codingcatgirl/choo/docs/choo/models.rst

     A connection from a :py:class:`GeoLocation` to another :py:class:`GeoLocation`.

-    It consists of a list of :py:class:`RideSegment` and :py:class:`Way` objects.
+    It consists of a list of :py:class:`TripPart` objects.
 Just iterate over it to get its elements.

     .. attribute:: time